RedFantom/python-rgbkeyboards/BACKENDS.md

   Python MasterKeys module, built upon `libmk`

 ## Interface
 Each of the interfaces provides a single unified interface.
+To ensure the lowest possible latency, back-ends should not perform type checks on arguments.

 ```python
 class Keyboard: